Person in athletic wear stretching on all fours.

 2. Much sideways stretching of the knees and hips isn’t doing their ligaments a lot of good either.

 3. As for Big E Enlightenment, or that cosmic consciousness experience?
-Not… very… common… in a yoga class.
+Not… very… common… in yoga class, though I would not say never.

 However